hadron-sclang/hadron/doc/Hadron-Stack-Frame.md

 Hadron machine code may exit back to C code for a variety of reasons.
 If the base function called from C code has returned, the `machineCodeStatus` value is set to `kOk`, and the trampoline detects that the frame pointer is what it was set to on machine code entry, this counts as a normal exit from machine code.
-But the machine code could exit with state still on the stack, either in the event of runtime error or exception, or resulting from the need to call an intrinsic function.
+But the machine code could exit with state still on the stack, either in the event of runtime error or exception, or resulting from the need to call a primitive function.
 In these cases the trampoline should execute whatever C code was requested by the machine code, possibly modifying the Hadron stack in the process, and then begin the process for entry back into machine code again.